rushabh-mehta/nandtotetris/README.md

 ## Installation instructions

-Install the software suite containing all the necessary project tools and guideline from [here](https://drive.google.com/file/d/1KcFPj8KQ_QAHheFmLCqs5iqC_0NCndvs/view).
+Install the software suite containing all the necessary project tools and guidelines from [here](https://drive.google.com/file/d/1KcFPj8KQ_QAHheFmLCqs5iqC_0NCndvs/view).

 ## Week 1 - [Boolean_logic_functions_1](https://github.com/rushabh-mehta/nandtotetris/tree/master/Boolean_logic_functions_1)
 We assume that Nand is the fundamental building block and use it as a starting point by abstracting away the implementation of "Nand".<br>